Jose Siri Player Props: Rays vs. Braves

 Braves Pitching Rankings

-- The Braves have the third-ranked team ERA across all league pitching staffs (3.64).
+- The Braves have a 3.61 team ERA that ranks second among all league pitching staffs.

-- Braves pitchers combine to give up 90 home runs (one per game), the sixth-fewest in the league.
+- Braves pitchers combine to surrender the sixth-fewest home runs in baseball (91 total, one per game).

 © 2023 Data Skrive.
 All rights reserved.